antm-1979/gameserver/README.md

 gameserver
 ==========

-a network game server with cross platform support
+A network mobile game server with cross platform support.